mimshwright/pixi-easing-graph/README.md

 When ready to release use `yarn release` with the `-r patch|minor|major` flag (default without the flag is `patch`).

 You'll then need to publish your changes separately.

+You can deploy an updated demo to github pages using `yarn deploy`